-The flow of funds of the System requires that Gross Revenues of the System be applied in sequence to: (i) current Maintenance and Operating Expenses, including maintenance of an operating reserve equal to two months of expenses for the current Fiscal Year; (ii) payment of amounts required on any Senior Lien Obligations issued by the City; (iii) payment of amounts required on any Junior Lien Obligations issued by the City; (iv) payment of amounts required on any Subordinate Lien Obligations issued by the City; (v) payment of amounts required on any Inferior Lien Obligations issued by the City; and (vi) transfers to the City's General Fund and to the Renewal and Replacement Fund.
-The Commercial Paper Program (under which the City may issue Series A Notes (in subseries form) and Series B Notes (each defined herein) in a combined amount not to exceed \$500,000,000; see "COMMERCIAL PAPER NOTE PROGRAM" herein) represents the City's only currently outstanding Subordinate Lien Obligations, but it is authorized to issue Additional Subordinate Lien Obligations.
+The flow of funds of the System requires that Gross Revenues of the System be applied in sequence to: (i) current Maintenance and Operating Expenses, including maintenance of an operating reserve equal to two months of expenses for the current Fiscal Year; (ii) payment of amounts required on any Senior Lien Obligations issued by the City; (iii) payment of amounts required on any Junior Lien Obligations issued by the City; (iv) payment of amounts required on any Inferior Lien Obligations issued by the City; and (vi) transfers to the City's General Fund and to the Renewal and Replacement Fund.
+The Commercial Paper Note Program (under which the City may issue Series A Notes (in subseries form) and Series B Notes (each defined herein) in a combined amount not to exceed \$500,000,000; see "COMMERCIAL PAPER NOTE PROGRAM" herein) represents the City's only currently outstanding Subordinate Lien Obligations, but it is authorized to issue Additional Subordinate Lien Obligations.
 The City has not issued any Inferior Lien Obligations, but the City is authorized to do so under the Ordinance.
 (See "THE BONDS - Security and Source of Payment; Pledge of Net Revenues" herein; see also "SECURITY FOR THE BONDS - Flow of Funds" and "APPENDIX D - SELECTED PROVISIONS OF THE ORDINANCE" herein).